2023 Pastoral Counsellors Network

 Sunday, 21 May

-Paul speaks of the body as potentially holy, an acceptable sacrifice to God (Romans 12:1).
-Yet, the Imago Dei has often been conceptualised in terms that exclude the body, limiting our earthly experience of “the hope of glory.”
-In this session, we will discuss some historical and philosophical issues in the concept of the Imago Dei, searching for a metaphysic that does not grieve the Spirit by foreclosing the power of Christ in us.
+Paul speaks of the body as a living sacrifice that is “holy” (Romans 12:1).
+Yet, the Imago Dei has often been conceptualized in terms that marginalize the body, potentially limiting our earthly experience of union with Christ.
+In this session, we will discuss some historical and philosophical issues that may prevent us from taking Paul’s logic to heart.
+How does understanding this shape how we love and counsel others?

 Our relationship with Christ involves our bodies, as well as our souls.
 One way this happens is the mutual abiding of Christ in the believer and the belief in Christ (Jn 14:23; 15:4).
 After considering this theme, we’ll finish with an activity.